 Information to students in risk group for Covid-19

-Decisions about the autumn exams have now been made.
-Read about how the exams during the autumn semester 2020 will be conducted at the link below.
+Read about how the Chalmers exams will be conducted at the link below.

 Chalmers is not closed – but is primarily open for employees and students

-NEW.
-From October 29, premises and auditoriums will locked again, as a general rule, but accessible for students, employees and others with pass-cards.
-As a way of limiting the number of people present in the facilities.
+From October 29, premises and auditoriums will be locked, as a general rule.
+The premises will be accessible for students, employees and others with pass-cards.

 Chalmers offer primarily online library service